 Related: How Much Fuel Does a Plane Use?

-What is the Difference Between the Different Types of Jet Fuel?
+Differences Between the Different Types of Jet Fuel

 Jet A vs. Jet A-1 vs Jet B vs. TS-1